tuurep/windowlist/README.md

 Note: polybar must be reset before changes take effect.

+### Defaults

+Check the `config.toml` in this repo, the options set there are the default values.

+You can also remove any key and it will fall back to the default value.

 ### Scripting click actions

 The most convenient way is to write a shell script in the `click-actions` directory.
 Any language could be used, though.
 There are three "default" actions as small C programs: `raise`, `minimize` and `close`.